Frequently Asked Questions

 Why did I not meet the minimum qualifications?

 Some jobs have minimum qualifications for specific degrees and/or experience.
-If those requirements are not specified on your application or resume, you will not meet the minimum qualifications.
+You will not meet the minimum qualifications if those requirements are not specified on your application or resume.

 Why did I previously meet the minimum qualifications, and now I do not?